slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-adverse-events-report-natural-language.md

 ## Conclusion
 In this tutorial, we explored using LLMs and Langchain to retrieve information from an adverse events report.
-Langchain is a framework that enables building of LLM-based applications, such as a text-based Q&A bot.
+Langchain is a framework that enables building of LLM-based applications, such as a chatbot.
 We then used Streamlit as a front-end to ask questions of the document.
 This is a powerful use cases by which users can interact with various kinds of healthcare data, without having to write code.

+In a future iteration, I would be interested to

 ## References